moretticb/moretticb.github.io/_posts/blog/2016-08-10-color-sensor-prototype-using-neural-networks.md

 Another important detail is that I am using only one resistor with the RGB LED.
 Since one color at a time will be lit, I put the resistor in the common anode, with an average resistance of the resistors that **should have been** with the cathodes - it is laziness, I know and I am sorry!
 When I went to buy project parts, they didn't have everything I needed - but it is however very important to use the correct resistors with the cathodes in order to have fidelity in the collected RGB values in relation to RGB values in the computer.
 The way I did is not that bad, since the patterns are not distorted; they are just not the same colors we see in a computer screen.

 It can be observed from the scheme an adjacency between the RGB LED and the LDR Cell.
-That is because they must be isolated from ambient light (an oldie black film tube is the perfect piece), so calibration (explained in [Programming][#programming]) and recognition can be performed.
+That is because they must be isolated from ambient light (an oldie black film tube is the perfect piece), so calibration (explained in [Programming](#programming)) and recognition can be performed.